kinojms/obsidian-notes/STCLOUD/III. Cloud Concepts Overview.md

 - but some are mostly advantages of virtualization

 ## Trade capital expense for variable expense
-- capex - initial payment; one time big time
+- high capex - initial payment; one time big time
-- opex - recurring costs (rent, utility, etc.)
+- low opex - recurring costs (rent, utility, etc.)
 - data center investment based on forecast
 - pay only for the amount you consume
 - if you KNOW its worth it, then a high capital would be better